 - An undergraduate GPA of 3.0 on a 4.0 scale is highly preferred.
-Graduate coursework (minimum GPA of 3.0 on a 4.0 scale) will be considered in addition to or in lieu of undergraduate GPA. - An undergraduate GPA of 2.50 may be considered assuming the application is accompanied by three strong letters of recommendation from individuals uniquely qualified to attest to your potential as a graduate student AND a personal statement that includes insight specifically about why your GPA does not accurately reflect your academic potential.
+Graduate coursework (minimum GPA of 3.0 on a 4.0 scale) will be considered in addition to or in lieu of undergraduate GPA. - Applicants whose GPA is below 3.0 may be considered at the discretion of the MS.CYP Program Coordinator and the Admissions Review Committee in situations where there is compelling evidence as explained in the Personal Statement, as well as two strong letters of recommendation from individuals uniquely qualified to attest to your potential as a graduate student.